Faresalghazy/PiCa/README.md

  For example, for an fps of 30 at port 8001:
     thread.start_new_thread(sendvid, (30,8001))

-Finally, the default resolution is 320x180, if you would like to change it, edit the following line of code
+Finally, the default resolution is 320x180, if you would like to change it, edit the following line of code (Current

         camera.resolution = (320, 180)